 After working as a publicist in Hollywood, Miki found her calling in consumer/lifestyle PR.
 She is a Houston native (who you’ll always find watching the Astros or Texans) with a proven track record of developing powerful marketing communications campaigns.
 After moving to the West Coast more than 10 years ago, she now calls Oceanside home and lives with her husband, two kitties and pups.

-Carrie hails from a newspaper/journalism family on her mother’s side, and a marketing/ printing family on her father’s — which explains why she is both a published writer and founder of Kitchen Table Marketing.
+Carrie hails from a newspaper / journalism family on her mother’s side, and a marketing/ printing family on her father’s — which explains why she is both a published writer and founder of Kitchen Table Marketing.
 She lives in Newport Beach with her husband and is a proud mom of two, and stepmom of three.
 Carrie is passionate about giving back to her community and supporting LGBTQ+ rights.

-Thank You to the May-June issue's
+Thank you to the Spring 2023 issue's

 Sara has nearly 14 years of experience at several daily and weekly newspapers, including The Record Searchlight in Redding, The Daily Advocate in Greenville, Ohio, the Newport Beach Independent, and most recently at Stu News Newport and Stu News Laguna.
 Her work has included photography, writing, design and layout.
 In her free time, she enjoys hiking, backpacking, traveling, and spending time with her husband and pets.